Apataelurus: Paleobiology

 At the carnassial, the bite force of A. kayi was 3 and a half times greater than that of the smaller M. eothen.
 A. kayi had 89% of the bite force of Panthera pardus, a contemporary predatory mammal with similar mandibular length.
 Studies showed that the mandible of Machaeroidinae is stronger at the canine teeth rather than the cheek teeth, indicating that they delivered powerful canine bites to kill their prey, like felids, rather than shallow bites like hyaenids.

-The relative mandibular force values of M. eothen and A. kayi are similar to those of conical-toothed felids.
+The relative mandibular force values of Machaeroides eothen and A. kayi are similar to those of conical-toothed felids.
 These conical-toothed felids, Machairodontinae, tended to have stretched out jaw muscles, which led them to develop a weaker bite.
 From these mandibular properties, it can be assumed that Machaeroidinae delivered canine bites on prey that offered relatively less resistance than the prey of larger conical-toothed felids.
 As such, prey must have been held down before the saber-like canines were used to kill.
 Machaeroides and Apataelurus had well-developed shearing teeth and long slicing canines and may have been similar to small to medium sized species of extant cats.